koillea/Embedded-Heart-Rate-Monitoring-System-with-OLED-Display/README.md

 # Embedded-Heart-Rate-Monitoring-System-with-OLED-Display
 Arduino Nano heart rate monitor using MAX30102 and OLED display

 This project is a heart rate monitoring system built using an Arduino Nano and a MAX30102 Pulse Oximeter Sensor.
 The sensor detects pulse signals from a fingertip and sends the data to the Arduino, which processes it and displays the heart rate on an SSD1306 OLED Display.
+For simulation purposes, a potentiometer is used for sliding input.

 Both the sensor and the display communicate with the Arduino through the I²C interface, keeping the wiring simple and compact.